-Responses taken from small, medium, large and very large businesses

-WANT CLEAR, RELEVANT PRODUCT INFORMATION
+~6in10 WANT CLEAR, RELEVANT PRODUCT INFORMATION

-52%

-WANT QUICK

-ANSWERS FROM A

-SUPPLIER
+52% want quick answers from a supplier

 44% ENJOYED AN IN-PERSON DEMO

 Almost six in ten (58%) respondents cited that one of the most influential tactics a supplier can implement is to have clear and relevant information about their product or service.
 Decision-makers ultimately look for a consistent story and experience across all channels, media and devices, throughout their buying journey.

-Over half (52%) said being able to answer questions quickly also painted suppliers in a favourable light, followed be an in-person demo (44%).
+Over half (52%) said being able to answer questions quickly also painted suppliers in a favourable light, followed by an in-person demo (44%).

-"The ability to collaborate, and step-up when required.
-Can you scale, depending on our needs?"

-EDYTA MALESZA-MALATRA

-HEAD OF INDUSTRY MARKETING, SAP

-"It's about implementation.

-A failed implementation

-can end a career.
-In that

-sense, it's more important

-than innovation."

-JOHN PALMIERO, CONSULTANT

 "For me, it's three things: One, do you meet the need?
 Two, how much does it cost?

-IT is a cost centre, not a profit centre, so we need to keep this down.
 And three, how are you going to support me over the long term?"

 RAVI NAIK, CIO, SEAGATE

+"The ability to collaborate, understand our business and its complexities.
+Can your technology scale, depending on how our needs evolve?"

+EDYTA MALESZA-MALATRAT HEAD OF INDUSTRY MARKETING, SAP

+"It's about implementation.
+A failed implementation can end a career.
+In that sense, it's more important than innovation."

+JOHN PALMIERO, CONSULTANT

+TECH BUYERS ARE PEOPLE TOO

 B2B decision-makers and influencers expect content that forms an emotive, personal connection.
-To drive cut through and move away from price differentiation, B2B brands need to make an emotional impact with decision-makers - companies that do this have twice the impact over marketers focused on business and functional value alone4.
+To drive cut through and move away from price differentiation, B2B brands need to make an emotional impact with decisionmakers - companies that do this have twice the impact over marketers focused on business and functional value alone4.

 According to Harvard Business Review, 64% of B2B buyers cite shared values as the main reason they have a relationship with a brand, and prefer content that takes a bold, counter-intuitive or provocative point of view.

 People buy from people and credible influencers in the form of peers and colleagues (62%) and industry experts (66%) were cited as the most influential sources in a company's decision-making process.

 With digital innovation continuing to transform every business and industry, purchasing new solutions that will deliver that transformation successfully is a high-stakes decision.
 On average, purchase decisions often take 6+ months and some take 12+ months5.
 Communicators who arm themselves with robust knowledge about who they are talking to and the messages those audiences want to hear will stand a better chance of success when it comes to driving leads and sales for the business.